Literacy Education Facilitator

 In the past year, the world has been impacted by the COVID-19 pandemic.
 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

-• Bachelor’s degree in Education
+• Bachelor’s or Master’s degree in Education

-• Experience teaching large multi-level classes
+• Experience teaching large multi-level classes and/or classroom management experience

-• Experience working with students with special needs
+• Experience working with students with special needs or developing resources in support of accessible classrooms

 • Experience in teacher training and workshop facilitation